 Attention: To avoid breaking the retaining clips or damaging the DIMM connectors, open and close the clips gently.

-- 9. Remove the RAID cache DIMM from the RAID controller: - a.
-Open the retaining clip on each end of the RAID cache DIMM connector.
-Figure 50 shows the cache DIMM that you will replace.
+- 9. Remove the DIMM from the RAID controller: - a.
+Open the retaining clip on each end of the DIMM connector.
+Figure 51 shows the cache and system DIMMs.